 If your earnings are considered to be too low, checks may be carried out to see whether your self employment is viable.
 See our Gainful Self-employment page for further information.

-When calculating benefits net current weekly earnings are used.
+For most benefits, when calculating your award net current weekly earnings are used.
 This is essentially the amount you received in the last week as take home pay after tax and National Insurance was paid.